- Reviewed: 8 March 2018, 14:59 NZDT

 State of Emergency

-There is a very high threat from terrorism in Turkey.
-Terrorist groups, including those based in Syria and Iraq as well as domestic-based extremists, such as TAK, PPK and DHKP/C, have conducted attacks in Turkey and continue to threaten further attacks.
+Terrorists are likely to carry out further attacks in Turkey.
+Terrorist groups, including those based in Syria and Iraq as well as domestic-based extremists, such as TAK, PKK and DHKP/C, have conducted attacks in Turkey and continue to threaten further attacks.

 Istanbul and Ankara